 1 2009 submission is what you have submitted before the 2 Commission?

 Mr. Wurdeman: Yes.
-That's what was submitted in 3 4 2009, which is still pending before the Commission and upon 5 which intervenor Hanabusa is still relying.
-Chairman: Okay.
-Corporation Counsel, then 6 7 therefore your motion to strike applies to Mr. Wurdeman's 8 2017--I guess, that is where the confusion is coming in.
+That's what was submitted in 2009, which is still pending before the Commission and upon which intervenor Hanabusa is still relying.

+6 Chairman: Okay.
+Corporation Counsel, then 7 therefore your motion to strike applies to Mr. Wurdeman's 8 2017--I guess, that is where the confusion is coming in.
 9 His February 10th 2017 submission to the Planning Commission 10 that is what you are motioning to strike?

-11 Mr. Chan: Yes.
+Ms. Chan: Yes.
 We're seeking to strike that.
-12 Chairman: So, your motion is not to strike intervenor's 2009 submission to the Land Use Commission?
-13 14 Mr. Chan: No. And our position is that was 15 previously decided by the Planning Commission.
-They 16 considered--Chairman: You mean the deadline?
-17 What was decided previously--18 19 Ms Chan: No. That 2009 filing was submitted when 20 the application was first brought before the Planning 21 Commission.
-That was the case that eventually went up to 22 LUC, to supreme court.
-The deadline was struck, and it came 23 back down to the Planning Commission.
-24 Chairman: Right.
-However---25 Ms. Chan: So, that's already been considered by
+Chairman: So, your motion is not to strike intervenor's 2009 submission to the Land Use Commission?
+Ms. Chan: No. And our position is that was previously decided by the Planning Commission.
+They

+15 previously decided by the Planning Commission.
+16 considered--

+17 Chairman: You mean the deadline?
+What was 18 decided previously--

+Ms Chan: No. That 2009 filing was submitted when the application was first brought before the Planning Commission.
+That was the case that eventually went up to LUC, to supreme court.
+The deadline was struck, and it came back down to the Planning Commission.

+Chairman: Right.
+However--Ms. Chan: So, that's already been considered by